bryance-oyang/websocket_ctube/README.md

 memcpy'ed into it.
 The main thread then wakes the writers.
 At this point, `ws_ctube_broadcast()` returns and the main thread can continue.

-When writers wake, they acquire references to the current `ws_ctube_data` and send the data to their clients via data frames according to the WebSocket standard.
+When writers wake, they acquire references to the current (shared memory) `ws_ctube_data` and send the data to their clients via data frames according to the WebSocket standard.
 Having one writer per client means that clients cannot block each other.
+Writers having references to `ws_ctube_data` means that a slow writer can hold onto and finish sending a `ws_ctube_data` even when newer ones are created by `ws_ctube_broadcast()`.

 `ws_ctube_close()` cancels the threads and frees associated resources.
 Cancelling the connection handler thread causes cancellation of all